-Interpreting Dog Behavior
+Understanding Dog Behavior

-As a dog handling volunteer, it is important that you are always aware of how a dog is acting.
+As a dog handling volunteer, you must understand a dog's behavior.
 The environment here is inherently stressful and dogs may exhibit behaviors that can lead to potentially dangerous situations.
 There are many behavioral signs given by dogs that may indicate fear and/or aggression.
 Some indicators are more severe and obvious than others and a definitive interpretation is not always available.